Indications for: KABIVEN

 <2yrs: not recommended.

 Concomitant treatment with ceftriaxone in neonates ≤28 days of age.
-Egg, soybean or peanut protein allergy.
-Severe hyperlipidemia or severe disorders of lipid metabolism characterized by hypertriglyceridemia (serum triglyceride >1000mg/dL).
+Egg, soybean or peanut allergy.
+Severe disorders of lipid metabolism characterized by hypertriglyceridemia (serum triglyceride >1000mg/dL).
 Inborn errors of amino acid metabolism.
 Cardiopulmonary instability (including pulmonary edema, cardiac insufficiency, MI, acidosis, hemodynamic instability requiring significant vasopressor support).
 Hemophagocytic syndrome.

-Risk of deaths in preterm and low birth weight infants: see full labeling.
+Clinical decompensation with rapid IV infusion in neonates/infants.
+Risk of parenteral nutrition-associated liver disease (eg, cholestasis or hepatic steatosis), other hepatobiliary disorders (eg, cholecystitis and cholelithiasis); monitor liver function and consider discontinuation or dose reduction if abnormalities occur.
 Correct severe fluid, electrolyte and acid-base disorders prior to initiating.
 Measure serum triglycerides at baseline, with each dose increase, and regularly during therapy.
 Discontinue and treat if hypersensitivity reactions occur.
 Monitor for signs/symptoms of infection.
 Severely undernourished: monitor closely and slowly increase nutrient intake.
 Diabetes or hyperglycemia.
-Risk of parenteral nutrition-associated liver disease (PNALD); consider discontinuation or dose reduction if abnormal LFTs occur.
 Risk of pulmonary embolism and respiratory distress due to pulmonary vascular precipitates; discontinue and evaluate if occurs.
 Monitor essential fatty acids, fluids, electrolytes, serum osmolarity, blood glucose, liver and kidney function, CBCs, coagulation parameters, and overall energy intake periodically during treatment.
+Pulmonary edema or heart failure: monitor fluid status closely.
 Renal or hepatic impairment.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Macronutrients + electrolytes.

 See Contraindications.
 Do not administer simultaneously with ceftriaxone via a Y-site: precipitation can occur; may administer sequentially if infusion lines are thoroughly flushed.
 Vitamin K content may antagonize anticoagulants (eg, coumarin, warfarin); monitor.
 High lipid levels in plasma may interfere with blood tests (eg, hemoglobin, triglycerides, bilirubin, LDH, oxygen saturation).

 Nausea, pyrexia, hypertension, vomiting, decreased hemoglobin and total protein, hypokalemia, increased gamma glutamyltransferase; hyperglycemia, hyperosmolar syndrome, refeeding syndrome, thrombophlebitis, hepatobiliary disorders, hypertriglyceridemia, aluminum toxicity (esp. preterm infants, renal impairment); rare: fat overload syndrome.

 Generic Drug Availability: